langdon/summit-2015-lab-15812/libvirt/labs/lab5/chapter5.md

 cat answers.conf.sample
 ```

-This may be renamed `answers.conf` and used for future unattended deployments.
+This may be renamed `answers.conf` and populated with answers to the questions that would be asked on run.
+This is useful for unattended deployments.

 When working with structured data files any YAML syntax error will cause a parsing failure.
 Use the diff commands above, check your files and run again.